KChungTM/SplendorJS/README.md

  CSS: Refresher<br>
  JavaScript: Promises, Async/Await, JSON Data Storage, Object Manipulation, Function Scopes<br>

+  <h4>REVISIONS:</h4>
+  - Better use of Event Bubbling to handle adding Event Listeners to the cards.

 <h5>P.S:</h5>
 I hope the window works ok for whoever decides to play it.
 I looks fine on my screen but my knowledge of breakpoints and sizing HTML elements proportionally is pretty abysmal so knock yourself out.
 The reserve -> buy is also a bit wonky at times as it won't properly listen to mouse clicks.
 (If this happens, just click the card in the reserve queue again and then click the buy button!)